CezHudzi/DEV-TEST-TAKS-2/README.md

 Input have to be a list of integers.

-Application finds all the pairs (in this integer list) that sum up to 13.
+Application finds all pairs (in this integer list) that sum up to 13.

  Each pair in the output applies this conditions:
   1) First number not greater than the second